arif-desu/Lyra/docs/Thejas32.md

 While Thejas32 does not have standard name for the interrupt controller used, all interrupts are handled globally by one single controller, so henceforth, the interrupt controller would be referred to as **PLIC** (Platform-Level Interrupt Controller).

-ET1031 **does support nested interrupt/exception handling**.
+ET1031 **does NOT support nested interrupt/exception handling**.
 Exceptions inside interrupt/exception handlers cause another exception, thus exceptions during the critical part of the exception handlers, will cause those registers to be overwritten.
 Interrupts during interrupt/exception handlers are disabled by default, but can be explicitly enabled if desired.

 #### Terminologies